otaviof/shorty/README.md

 # Persistence

-Backend storage is currently using SQLlite.
+Backend storage is currently using SQLite.
 This application creates a table that's able to store the records from the REST interface, and does not allow repetition of short strings.

 # Development